 The Limb Lengthening and Complex Reconstruction Service at HSS is one of the few centers in the United States that performs distraction arthroplasty with regularity.
 The results of the HSS experience with distraction arthroplasty have been published in the foot and ankle journal, Foot and Ankle International.
 Based on this experience, guidelines have been developed for indications and contraindications for the procedure.

 Typical candidates have ankle arthritis (also called chondromalacia, osteochondritis, joint space collapse or narrowing) and have some mobility of the ankle joint.
 Patients are carefully evaluated at HSS to determine if they are a candidate for distraction arthroplasty.

 We have a great deal of experience with treating out-of-town patients from California to Scotland and anywhere in between.
 Air travel is possible with the distraction frame in place and has not presented a significant obstacle to our patients or negatively impacted the results.

-For more information about ankle distraction arthroplasty and to arrange a consultation, contact the Hospital for Special Surgery Physician Referral Service.
+For more information about ankle distraction arthroplasty and to arrange a consultation, contact Hospital for Special Surgery's Physician Referral Service.

 Tellisi N, Fragomen A, Kleinmann D, O’Malley MJ, Rozbruch SR. Joint Preservation of the Osteoarthritic Ankle using Distraction Arthroplasty.
 Foot Ankle Int, 2009 Apr;30(4):318-25.